Sailing to Cartagena

 Late that afternoon, the first sight of the white skyscrapers of Cartageña peeked slowly over the curvature of the earth and excitement rose.

 By dark we'd arrived in the harbor to anchor and had our final meal on board, surrounded by a beautiful night skyline.
-Again, the night was spent on the deck and I awoke surrounded by some of the gang.
+Again, the night was spent on the deck and I awoke surrounded by some of the gang the next morning.

-We were sent by boat to the shore with our overnight bags to find ATM's and our hotels for the day and night.
-We were due to return to the same dock at 6:20 am the next morning for delivery back to the ship and a sail to the industrial docks for offloading of our gear and cases.
+We were sent by dinghy to the shore with our overnight bags to find ATM's and our hotels for the day and night.
+We were due to return to the same dock at 6:20 am the next morning for delivery back to the ship and a sailing to the industrial docks for offloading of our motorcycles, gear and cases.